-At the outbreak of the Civil War, the Jones family left Newport and the house was sold to China trade merchant William Henry King.
+The house was originally constructed. for George Noble Jones, owner of the El Destino and Chemoni cotton plantations in Florida.
+When the Jones family left Newport at the outbreak of the Civil War, Kingscote was sold to China trade merchant William Henry King.
 His nephew took over the house in 1876, and several years later decided to enlarge Kingscote.
-He added a new dining room, which combines Colonial American details with exotic ornament.
+He added a new service wing and larger dining room, which combines Colonial American details with exotic ornament.